Sun Damage and Photo-Ageing in Toronto: The Long Repair Guide

 Who Treats You?

 Julia Barabas, Glow Specialist, leads Aerolase, microneedling, Morpheus 8, and peels.
-Shahram Mafazi (Master Injector) handles Profhilo and Radiesse Hands.
+Shahram Mafazi (Master Injector) handles Skin Boosters (Redensity-1) and Radiesse Hands.
 Medical screening and prescribing from Dr. John David Henneberry-Fudge MD FRCPC.

 A Note From Dr. Henneberry-Fudge